-- marine geophysical survey (commercial), which focuses around oil and gas, construction and oceanographic research and exploration, where we market to survey companies, research institutions, salvage companies.
-This was our original focus, from founding in 1994, with current products spanning geophysical data collection and analysis, through to printers to output geophysical data collected by sonar.
+- marine geophysical survey (commercial), which focuses around oil and gas, construction and oceanographic research and exploration, where we market to survey companies, research institutions, and salvage companies.
+This was our original focus, from founding in 1994.
+Our current products encompass geophysical data collection and analysis, through to printers to output geophysical data collected by sonar.
 We believe that our marine geophysical survey markets are experiencing rapid growth due to: 1) successful new product introductions in recent periods; 2) market-proximity benefits derived from 2004 relocation to the United States; 3) initial market penetration into new sub-sectors of the marine geophysical survey markets; 4) the high price of oil and gas in the past few years, resulting in unprecedented exploration and production activity. - underwater defense/security, where we market to ports and harbors, state and federal government agencies and defense contractors.
-We started to focus on this market following the acquisition of OmniTech AS, a Norwegian company, in December 2002, a company which had developed a prototype system, the EchoscopeTM, a unique, patented instrument which permits accurate real time three-dimensional visualization, measurement, data recording and mapping of underwater objects.
+We started to focus on this market following the acquisition of OmniTech AS, a Norwegian company, in December 2002 (now operating under the name of Coda Octopus Omnitech AS), a company which had developed a prototype system, the EchoscopeTM, a unique, patented instrument which supplies accurate real time three-dimensional visualization, measurement, data recording and mapping of underwater objects.
 We have recently completed developing and commenced marketing this first real time, high resolution, three-dimensional underwater sonar imaging device which we believe has particularly important applications in the fields of port security, defense and undersea oil and gas development.